-The Department of Classics offers majors in classics, Greek, and Latin leading to a bachelor of arts degree.
-These majors provide students with the opportunity to pursue a course of study that covers a variety of Greek and Latin prose and poetry in the original languages, as well as the history and culture of the classical world and its importance for the 21st century.
+Majors in classics, Greek, and Latin provide students with the opportunity to pursue a course of study that covers a variety of Greek and Latin prose and poetry in the original languages, as well as the history and culture of the classical world and its importance for the 21st century.
 While the Greek major and the Latin major allow students to concentrate their undergraduate program around the mastery of a single language, the classics major encourages training in both Greek and Latin.

 "Being a classics major at Samford allowed me to explore concepts that positively impacted my profession and forever changed my path.
 The professors were dynamic yet deeply caring and the subject matter changed the whole world, so clearly it can change a life.
 I have never once regretted being a classics major.
 It was the best indoor education that I could have received."
 Jennifer Pharr Davis, record-setting Appalachian trail hiker, author of